ibm-cloud-docs/account/iam-groups.md

 {: #access_ag}
 {: ui}

 After you set up your group with users and service IDs, you can assign a common access policy to the group.
 Remember, any policy that you set for the group applies to all entities within the group.
-For example, assigning access policies to an access group delegates the ability to grant or revoke access to users, service-ids, or trusted profiles to the administrators of that access group.

 Assigning an access group Administrator access on **All Identity and Access enabled services** and **All Account Management services** includes the ability to revoke access for other users with the administrator role by removing them from the group.
 {: important}